 It’s an understandable mistake.
-Who ever really knows what someone else’s job entails?
+Who knows what someone else’s job entails?

 How many times do I read my book?

-So let’s say someone is going to read carefully your 100,000 word novel at 200 wpm.
+So let’s say someone is going to read your 100,000-word novel at 200 wpm carefully.
 That adds up to about 8.5 hours just to READ this book ONCE.

 A good manuscript editor usually completes at least two readings.
-I usually give manuscripts 4 or 5 passes when I was on staff with a specialist publisher.
+I typically give manuscripts 4 or 5 passes when I was on staff with a specialist publisher.

 So at that 200 wpm rate for careful reading, we’re up to 17 hours for two passes through the manuscript.

 They’re not just reading, however.
-There is writing as well… perhaps with a red pen on a printout, or by making notes on an electronic copy.
-They also need to take the time to express themselves clearly in those notes, to ensure the author will be able to understand the logic of the comments and have enough information to make well-informed decisions about the recommendations.
+There is writing as well, perhaps with a red pen on a printout or making notes on an electronic copy.
+They also need to take the time to express themselves clearly in those notes to ensure the author will understand the logic of the comments and have enough information to make well-informed decisions about the recommendations.

-A really good editor will also take the time to express themselves graciously in a way that presents options and shows respect for the author.
+A good editor will also take the time to express themselves graciously to present options and show respect for the author.

-As well as all this reading and writing, editors are also doing other tasks, depending on the editing phase they are tackling.
+Along with all the reading, writing and editing by the editors, they are doing other tasks, depending on the editing phase they are tackling.